 The global debate continues as to whether there will be sufficient compatible low sulphur, distillate fuels available to meet this potential future marine fuel demand.

-There is a global debate currently as to whether there will be sufficient distillate fuels available to meet this potential future demand.
-Furthermore, refinery owners are questioning whether to invest in the necessary upgrading equipment, especially as the financial returns for these billion-dollar investments are uncertain and the overall environmental impact (including the much-increased CO2 emissions) may be worse from cradle to grave when compared with the status quo of fuel oil plus scrubbing on the vessel.
+Furthermore, refinery owners are questioning whether to invest in the necessary upgrading equipment, especially as the financial returns for these billion-dollar investments are uncertain and the overall environmental impact (including increased CO2 emissions according to Concawe) may be worse from cradle to grave when compared with the status quo of using high sulphur fuel oil plus exhaust gas cleaning systems (EGCS) on vessels.